sami-shah-210504/Machine-Learning-Library-Implementation-from-Scratch/README.md

 A collection of machine-learning algorithms implemented from scratch in Python.

-The goal of this project is not to build production-ready ML software.
-It is to understand what is happening underneath higher-level libraries such as NumPy, scikit-learn, and PyTorch by implementing the core mathematics and training procedures manually.
+The goal of this project is to understand what is happening underneath higher-level libraries such as NumPy, scikit-learn, and PyTorch by implementing the core mathematics and training procedures manually.

 ## Current Progress